 What Is The Ketogenic Diet, Briefly

 You may have heard of the weirdos that put butter in their coffee (ew, I mean who does that??!
 Well, me, I guess).
 But in a nutshell, the ketogenic diet is a high fat, low carb diet with moderate protein where you teach your body to burn fat (which we all have lots to spare) instead of carbs (which has to be replenished every few hours).
-You can read more about it here from someone who can explain sciencey stuff better than I. It’s a diet of healthy fats, whole foods, no sugar, industrial oils or grains.
+You can read more about it here or check out this easy-to-understand infographic here from people who can explain science-y stuff better than I. It’s a diet of healthy fats, whole foods, no sugar, industrial oils or grains.
 And bacon.
 The end.

 I started it because my tired and run down, overtrained body needed refuge from the inflammatory foods, drinks, and habits I’d subjected it to for 40 years.
 Plus I needed a fuel source that didn’t involve little Gu packets of poisonous sugar and caffeine bombs while I ran because the aftermath…well, you know.